The Great Smog Descended on London More Than 65 Years Ago, and Took Almost as Long to Solve

 When the fog finally lifted, reports estimated that at least 4000 people had been killed and 150,000 were hospitalized, though in the years since the total death toll has risen to approximately 12,000.

-Fans of the Netflix series The Crown will likely remember the 2016 episode in which Queen Elizabeth and then-Prime Minister Winston Churchill were forced to contend with the deadly event.
+Fans of the Netflix series The Crown will likely remember the season 1 episode in which Queen Elizabeth and then-Prime Minister Winston Churchill were forced to contend with the deadly event.
 (Of course, always aiming for accuracy, director Stephen Daldry told Entertainment Weekly that they weren’t about to use CGI to recreate The Great Smog.
 “We had to get a great, huge warehouse and fill it full of fog to create the great pea soup of 1952,” Daldry said.
 “We did it for real—CG didn’t look good enough for us.”)

-“People have known that sulfate was a big contributor to the fog, and sulfuric acid particles were formed from sulfur dioxide released by coal burning for residential use and power plants, and other means,” said Dr. Renyi Zhang, a professor at Texas A&M University and one of the paper’s lead authors.
+“People have known that sulfate was a big contributor to the fog, and sulfuric acid particles were formed from sulfur dioxide released by coal burning for residential use and power plants, and other means,” Dr. Renyi Zhang, a professor at Texas A&M University and one of the paper’s lead authors, said.
 “But how sulfur dioxide was turned into sulfuric acid was unclear.
 Our results showed that this process was facilitated by nitrogen dioxide, another co-product of coal burning, and occurred initially on natural fog.
 Another key aspect in the conversion of sulfur dioxide to sulfate is that it produces acidic particles, which subsequently inhibits this process.
 Natural fog contained larger particles of several tens of micrometers in size, and the acid formed was sufficiently diluted.
 Evaporation of those fog particles then left smaller acidic haze particles that covered the city.”

 In addition to helping to solve a troubling environmental disaster that had confounded scientists for decades, Zhang and his colleagues’ research is also helping to determine how to best deal with similar air pollution problems today, including those faced by several cities in China, which is home to some of the world’s most polluted cities.